 The COVID-19 pandemic has taken a great toll on Kevin, a single father with sole custody of his 3-year-old son.
 Impacted by the current financial crisis, he was afraid of losing his home and potentially custody of his son, so he reached out to PA211 to find rent assistance.
 PA211 is a phone referral resource that links people to necessities such as food, health care, and rental assistance.
-The COVID-19 Response Fund awarded a grant to PA211 to build its capacity to meet the growing demand of calls for help.
+The COVID-19 Response Fund awarded a grant to PA211 to build their capacity to meet the growing demand of calls for help.
 They assisted Kevin with completing the York Homeless Triage and connected him with Pathways to Home.
 Since his needs were the result of the pandemic, Kevin was eligible for help with his rent from the Community Progress Council which also received a grant from the York County COVID-19 Response Fund to increase its capacity to process rental assistance applications.
 PA 211 also connected Kevin with the Central Pennsylvania Food Bank's SNAP assistance hotline to help get him enrolled.

-This network of service providers taught Kevin about the eviction process and helped him pay his rent and gain access to food for his son and him.
+This network of service providers taught Kevin about the eviction process and helped him pay his rent and gain access to food for him and his son.
 And it all started with one phone call to PA211.
 Kevin now has the tools he needs to stay safely in his home and retain custody of his son, while giving him the essentials to help them during the pandemic.

-Kevin's story is just one of many examples of how the York County Covid-19 Response Fund served as a lifeline to York County residents during the pandemic.
+Kevin's story is just one of many examples of the lifeline that grants from the York County COVID-19 Response Fund gave to York Countians during the COVID crisis.